scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[35:3]** For how shall I lament for Zion, and how shall I mourn for Jerusalem?

-**[35:4]** Because in that place where I am now prostrate, Of old the high priest used to offer holy sacrifices, and to place thereon the smoke of thea incense of fragrant odours.
+**[35:4]** Because in that place where I am now prostrate, of old the high priest used to offer holy sacrifices, and to place thereon the smoke of thea incense of fragrant odours.

-**[35:5]** But now our glorying has been made into dust, and the desire of our soul into sand.'
+**[35:5]** But now our glorying has been made into dust, and the desire of our soul into sand."

 **[36:1]** And when I had said these things I fell asleep there, and I saw a vision in the night.